Mohamed-Qonswa/task-manager-cli-ts/README.md

 ---

-*Built with ❤️ using TypeScript and Node.js*
+*Built using TypeScript and Node.js*